Zerzavot/Threads-OS-HW3/README.md

 # Threads_OS_HW3
-Find the number of sentences with Threads
+**Find the number of sentences with Threads**<br>
-It s my Operating System homework.
+It s my Operating System Homework3 / Ankara University .

 ## Requirements